Sayeh-1337/brAin/README.md

 Stores semantic knowledge and associations, similar to how the neocortex consolidates information from episodic memory.

+### YOLODetector

+YOLO-based object detector that mimics the ventral stream's object recognition capabilities in the visual cortex.
+Enhances perception by detecting objects like enemies, health packs, weapons, and more.

+## YOLO Object Detection

+The agent integrates YOLO (You Only Look Once) object detection to enhance its perception capabilities:

+- Detects objects in the game environment (enemies, health packs, weapons, etc.)
+- Creates attention maps focused on important objects
+- Generates object-centric representations for improved decision making
+- Visualizes detections during training/testing

+### Fine-tuning YOLO for Doom

+For optimal performance, you can fine-tune YOLO with Doom-specific data:

+1. **Collect Images**: Capture frames from different scenarios
+2. **Label Data**: Use tools like CVAT or LabelImg to label objects
+3. **Organize Data** in YOLO format according to ultralytics requirements
+4. **Fine-tune** using the provided `fine_tune` method in YOLODetector

 ## Evaluation Metrics

 The agent's performance is evaluated using various metrics: